Gentlemen, did this happen to you?

 but when you see the list of chemicals you realize that you need a Ph.D. in chemistry to understand what is it that you are buying.

-Most of the chemicals you see listed in men’s cosmetics are harmless, but there are also those that are harmful.
+Most of the chemicals you see listed in men’s cosmetics are harmless, but there are also those that are dangerous.
 Some chemicals that are widely used in cosmetics can cause some serious side effects.

 FUN FACT: Did you know that the EU bans the use of over 1.300 harmful chemicals in cosmetics?